corona-python/corona-model/README.md

 ### 43 Million People, Few Deaths, What Did They Do Differently?
 ![USA Current](https://raw.githubusercontent.com/wiki/corona-python/corona-model/images/taiwan.png)

-## My USA model may be optimistic, we are not flattening the curve as of May 3
+## We Are Not Significantly Flattening the Curve as of May 3
 At least, at this point, thanks to lockdown, case growth appears more linear than exponential.
 When lockdown is lifted, without deployment of lessons learned (testing, etc), we will go back to exponential.

 [Image: Johns Hopkins Coronavirus Resource Center](https://coronavirus.jhu.edu/data/cumulative-cases)